sorrel/minimal-mistakes/_pages/gallery.md

 toc_label: "Gallery"
 toc_icon: "tree"
 ---

 All photos below taken as part of my gardening work.
 Please click on an image to learn more about the work, plant or wildlife involved.

+## RSPB Magazine Photoshoot
+My home garden was recently photographed for an as yet-to-be-published feature about small wildlife gardens in *Natures Home*, the [RSPB Magazine](https://www.rspb.org.uk/birds-and-wildlife/natures-home-magazine/).

+The photos in this section were all taken by Andy Hay, with [Adrian Thomas](https://www.amazon.co.uk/Adrian-Thomas/e/B0034N9EJ8%3Fref=dbs_a_mng_rwt_scns_share).
+{% include gallery id="rspb_g" %}

 ## Recent work
 {% include gallery id="work_g" %}